 It’s important to remember that negative reviews are not always a bad sign.
 They provide good opportunities for improvement and growth.

-4) Be mobile first
+4) Be mobile-first

 Google ended 2016 with an impressive move by transitioning from a desktop to a mobile-first index.
 As more and more searches are conducted via mobile devices, Google is now giving higher priority to the content from mobile versions of websites versus desktop, serving mobile users with highly-relevant results that are optimized for their devices.

-Although Google will be still showing results from desktop version for some time, you might miss the chance to increase your mobile traffic if you don’t have a mobile-friendly site or a responsive site.
+Although Google will be still showing results from the desktop version for some time, you might miss the chance to increase your mobile traffic if you don’t have a mobile-friendly site or a responsive site.

 - Ensure that your website has embraced responsive design.

 - Make sure to optimize schema data for both the desktop and mobile versions.
-Schema Data is a very important SEO element which helps search engines to identify a type of content that is provided on your website and better render it on the search results page.
+Schema Data is a very important SEO element that helps search engines to identify a type of content that is provided on your website and better render it on the search results page.

 - Make sure that your mobile site loads fast enough.
 Most mobile users expect an average load time to be around 3 seconds.
 You can test your page speed using this online tool.
 If your mobile site loads slowly, you can speed it up by following Google’s speed rules.
 With the proper implementation, you can reduce the speed quite substantially.

-- In case your website is already optimized but you’re still not sure if it is indeed mobile friendly, you can test its “friendliness” using this free online tool.
+- In case your website is already optimized but you’re still not sure if it is indeed mobile-friendly, you can test its “friendliness” using this free online tool.